akshathakulkarni/QuizApp/README.md

 ## Installation instructions

-If you'd like to try this app yourself:

 1. Fork and clone this repository into your machine
 2. Run the command `npm run local`.
 This will get the server running on port 8080.
 3. Type `localhost:8080` in the address bar of your browser.
 You should see the home page of the app.

-If you'd like to see some preset quizzes we've made, you can implement the seeds in this repo with psql.
+To see some preset quizzes we've made, implement the seeds in this repo with psql.
 The username and password are both `labber`.
 You can also use the `npm run db:reset` command. (note: this command will drop any users, quizzes or attempts that you have made yourself - use with caution!)

 ## Dependencies